 Why Major in Technical Communication?

-According to the Occupational Outlook Handbook, the median annual salary for technical communicators was $63,280 in 2010.
+You will make a good living.
+According to the Occupational Outlook Handbook, the median annual salary for technical communicators was $70,930 per year in 2017.
 Similarly, Money magazine recently ranked technical communication as one of their Best Jobs in America.

 - Helping people solve problems by explaining things to them clearly and effectively